pulse00/async-bundle/README.md

 If you need to react to something happening inside your backend worker, you can simply dispatch events when it's done.

-Note the `service` attribute of the `@Async` annotation: This must match the service ID of the symfony service this class represents.
-Unfortunately this has to been set for now as i am not aware of any means to infer the service id of an object during runtime.

 ### Configuration